Every Week It's Wibbley-Wobbley Timey-Wimey Pookie-Reviewery...

 All of which is played out against the clock.
 Quite literally, as one of the handouts in the scenario’s first appendix is a pocket watch.
 The majority of the handouts consist of mathematical puzzles that the players and their Agents must solve during one of the hallucinations.
 Some of them are harder than others.

 Physically, Achtung!
 Cthulhu Mission: Operation Marseille is well presented.
 There are no illustrations.
-However, the layout is big and bold and the handouts and the cartography—especially the latter—more than make up for the absence of cartography.
+However, the layout is big and bold and the handouts and the cartography—especially the latter—more than make up for the absence of any illustrations.

 Achtung!
 Cthulhu Mission: Operation Marseille combines fast-paced action with woozy weirdness as the Agents are hunted across a city under pro-Nazi control.
 It is playable in a single session (or two) and its en media res set-up makes it very easy to drop into or even start a campaign.